JARGON8/SFLM_L3_Apprenticeship/Core_Behaviours/README.md

 ---

 ## Guidance

-- Keep all examples **generic and anonymised** — no client names, locations, or sensitive details.
+- I keep all examples **generic and anonymised** — no client names, no specific locations, no sensitive details.
-- Reflect on **what you did**, **what impact it had**, and **how it links to the Annex criteria**.
+- I focus on **what I did**, the **impact of my actions**, and how each example links to the **Annex criteria**.
-- Use consistent formatting so examples can be cross-referenced during assessment.
+- I use consistent formatting so that evidence can be easily cross-referenced during assessment.
-- Update this folder regularly — even small everyday examples build strong evidence.
+- I update this folder regularly, as even everyday actions can provide strong evidence of my behaviours.